oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * cilium-dbg endpoint
 * Which flag would you use with a cilium-dbg command to output the results in JSONPath format?
   * '-o jsonpath='{...}'' correctly uses the '-o' flag to specify JSONPath output.
+* You need to retrieve a list of all local endpoints in JSON format using the Cilium CLI.
+Which command should you use?
+  * cilium-dbg endpoint list -o json
+* Which cilium-dbg subcommand is used to add a new load balancer with specified frontend and backend addresses?
+  * 'cilium-dbg service update' is used to add or update load balancer services by specifying frontend and backend addresses.
 * How does the Endpoint Policy object in Cilium enforce network policies?
   * By using a map to lookup packet identities and applying corresponding L3/L4 policies.
 * You have added an external workload named 'runtime' to your Cilium-managed Kubernetes cluster and executed the installation script on the external VM.
 However, when you check the CEW status, the IP address for 'runtime' is still showing as N/A. What is the most likely reason?